niniwzw/macoin/README.md

-MaCoin development tree
+Macoin development tree

-MaCoin is a PoS-based cryptocurrency.
+Macoin is a PoS-based cryptocurrency.

 Development process
 ===========================